What’s up?

 • Sales are up on my Creative Market shop - the Halloween set is doing especially well.
 It seems that organised creatives plan early as sales go up in the warmer months.
 It really is a great set, I’ve purposely made it super simple to use: each illustration can be dropped seamlessly into any design prog, including Adobe Express for some quick-smart marketing or merchandising.

-• I’m currently working with a fiction author on merch and sub-branding around their new book (which will be published by one of the big publishing houses… ooh).
-Can’t share any details as yet but the client is v. happy and it’s super fulfilling for me, so I couldn’t ask for more!
+• I’m currently working with a fiction author on merch and sub-branding to increase visibility around their new book.
+Can’t share any details as yet but the book launches in early 2026 and comes from one of the big publishing houses.

 ‘Maquette’ draft for stairs loop

-Not sure if I’ve mentioned it elsewhere but I’ve also managed design teams doing art direction, systems management & project trafficking: most recently in a year-long interim role from 2023–2024 at the London Transport Museum.
+I’ve also done art direction, systems management & project trafficking: most recently in a year-long interim role from 2023–2024 at the London Transport Museum.
 The remit was very wide: across marketing, guidebooks, retail packaging, exhibition design and education materials in both print & digital… I even managed to squeeze in some illustration and design work of my own.
 Oh, and I should mention that I also steered the team through applying a new brand!
-I loved it - particularly working with freelance designers (I worked with some amazing ones who I miss) but am always drawn back by the strong desire to both make work for myself and my clients, and to keep growing.
+I loved it - particularly working with freelance designers (I had a team of around five) but am always drawn back by the strong desire to both make work for myself and my clients, and to keep growing.

 Enjoy the sun!